-To be approved and published, your thesis/capstone must be meticulously edited several times.
+To be approved and published, your Capstone must be meticulously edited several times.
 Plan to have your first draft completed early in the semester of your last semester at UNC if at all possible.
-This will give you time to make necessary changes, find additional information, and revise your work as requested by your Thesis/Capstone Advisor and the others who will be reading your thesis/capstone project.
+This will give you time to make necessary changes, find additional information, and revise your work as requested by your Capstone Advisor and the others who will be reading your Capstone project.

-You should expect your Thesis/Capstone Advisor to require revisions on at least two drafts before the thesis/capstone is approved.
-The Honors Departmental Advisor/Liaison will also probably make comments and request revisions before approving the capstone.
+You should expect your Capstone Advisor to require revisions on at least two drafts before the Capstone is approved.
+The Honors Departmental Advisor/Liaison will also probably make comments and request revisions before approving the Capstone.
 The Honors Director may even make stipulations before signing off on your work.
 Final deadlines are firm due to graduation requirements, so be prepared to follow the deadlines outlined in the "Deadlines" section in this Handbook.